Finite Difference Schemes for Linear Stochastic Integro-Differential Equations: Notation and the main results

 \begin{theorem} If Assumptions \ref{asm:coeff} and \ref{asm:data} hold with $m\ge 0$, then there exist a unique solution $u$ of \eqref{eq:SPIDE}.
 Furthermore, $u$ is a c\'adl\'ag $H^{m}$-valued process with probability one and there is a constant $N=N(d,m,\varkappa,K,T)$ such that

-\end{theorem} \begin{remark} We have used the standard definition of solution for the variational (or $L^2$) theory fo stochastic evolution equations.
-In what follows below, we will always assume $m\ge 2$, and so we have enough regularity to formulate the solution in the weak sense in $(H^1, H^0, H^{-1})$ without integrating by parts. \end{remark}
+\end{theorem} \begin{remark} We have used the standard definition of solution for the variational (or $L^2$) theory fo stochastic partial differential equations.
+In what follows below, we will always assume $m\ge 2$ (though for our schemes, we assume $m\ge 3$), and so we have enough regularity to formulate the solution in the weak sense in $(H^1, H^0, H^{-1})$ without integrating by parts. \end{remark}

 The following proposition is needed to establish the rate of convergence in time of our approximation scheme and is proved in Section 4. \begin{proposition} Let Assumptions \ref{asm:coeff} and \ref{asm:data} hold with $m\ge 1$ and $u$ be the solution of \eqref{eq:SPIDE}.
 Moreover, assume that